Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/standard.md

     This page is a [stub][wikipedia-stubs].
     You can help by [expanding it][contributing].

+    ??? question "How can I help?"
+        MacOS and Linux users can help by adding and verifying information on how to install everything on their respective operating systems.

 !!! info "User experience"
     This guide is written with the assumption that the user has absolutely zero Vapoursynth or Python experience